-2 Acquitted, Jury Hung on 2 More in Whitmer Kidnap Plot - NewsBreak
+2 acquitted, jury hung on 2 more in Whitmer kidnap plot - NewsBreak

 In his closing argument on April 1, Assistant U.S. Attorney Nils Kessler said Croft wanted to test the explosive as a possible weapon to use against Whitmer’s security team.
 He quoted him as saying the pennies would be so hot they could go “right through your skin.”

-The trial covered 20 days since March 8, including jury selection, evidence, final arguments and jury deliberations.
+The trial now has covered 20 days since March 8, including jury selection, evidence, final arguments and jury deliberations.

+Defense lawyers, however, said any scheme was the creation of government agents who were embedded in the group and manipulated the men.WATCH: Utah man slams into motorcyclist, with intent to kill

 Croft is from Bear, Delaware, while the others are from Michigan.